-Our communities rely on nonprofits to provide key services, enrich our lives with the arts, and protect our rights.
+Our communities rely on nonprofits to provide key services, enrich our lives through the arts, and protect our rights and those of the most vulnerable.
 Nonprofits create community to serve community, a vital part of our democracy.
 It is incumbent upon nonprofits to lead when it comes to equity and inclusion, shaping spaces in which all belong.
 For the health and vitality of our communities, it matters that nonprofits in all communities across the country are strong and ready to serve.

 Learning leadership matters.